Atlantic bluefin tuna: Commercial fishery

-After World War II, Japanese fishermen needed more tuna to eat and to export for European and U.S. canning industries.
-They expanded their fishing range and perfected industrial long-line fishing, a practice that employs thousands of baited hooks on miles-long lines.
+After World War II, Japanese fishermen wanted more tuna to eat and to export for European and U.S. canning industries.
+They expanded their fishing range and perfected industrial long-line fishing, a practice that employs thousands of baited hooks on lines several kilometers long.
 In the 1970s, Japanese manufacturers developed lightweight, high-strength polymers that were spun into drift net.
-Though they were banned on the high seas by the early 1990s, in the 1970s, hundreds of miles of them were often deployed in a single night.
+Though they were banned on the high seas by the early 1990s, in the 1970s, hundreds of kilometers of them were often deployed in a single night.
 At-sea freezing technology then allowed them to bring frozen sushi-ready tuna from the farthest oceans to market after as long as a year.

 The initial target was yellowfin tuna.
 Japanese did not value bluefin before the 1960s.
 By the late 1960s, sportfishing for giant bluefin tuna was burgeoning off Nova Scotia, New England, and Long Island.
 North Americans, too, had little appetite for bluefins, usually discarding them after taking a picture.
-Bluefin sportfishing's rise, however, coincided with Japan's export boom.
+The bluefin sport fishing rise, however, coincided with Japan's export boom.
 In the 1960s and '70s, cargo planes were returning to Japan empty.
 A Japanese entrepreneur realized he could buy New England and Canadian bluefins cheaply, and started filling Japan-bound holds with tuna.
 Exposure to beef and other fatty meats during the U.S. occupation following World War Two had prepared the Japanese palate for bluefin's fatty belly (otoro).
 The Atlantic bluefin was the biggest and the favorite.
 The appreciation rebounded across the Pacific when Americans started to eat raw fish in the late 1970s.

 Prior to the 1960s, Atlantic bluefin fisheries were relatively small scale, and populations remained stable.
 Although some local stocks, such as those in the North Sea, were damaged by unrestricted commercial fishing, other populations were not at risk.
 However, in the 1960s, purse seiners catching fish for the canned tuna market in United States coastal waters removed huge numbers of juvenile and young Western Atlantic bluefins, taking out several entire-year classes.
 Mediterranean fisheries have historically been poorly regulated and catches under-reported, with French, Spanish, and Italian fishermen competing with North African nations for a diminishing population.
-The fish's migratory habits complicate the task of regulating the fishery, because they spend time in the national waters of multiple countries, as well as the open ocean outside of any national jurisdiction.
+The migratory habits of tuna complicate the task of regulating the fishery, because they spend time in the national waters of multiple countries, as well as the open ocean outside of any national jurisdiction.